 The Head Triad, also known as the Thinking Triad, comprises three enneagram types (5, 6, & 7) whose dominant core emotion is fear.
 Those who belong to this triad use how they think to guide them in making their decisions.

-Types in the Enneagram Head Triad tend to take a longer time to make decisions because they like to understand things through analysis before proceeding further.
+Types in the Enneagram Head Triad tend to take longer to make decisions because they like to understand things through analysis before proceeding further.

 The Enneagram personality types that are part of the Thinking Triad tend to be knowledgeable people who love to delve into the interesting unknown for higher understanding.
 Depending on the personality type, those in the Head Triad can either favor their alone time over being with others or despise being alone and always surround themselves with one person or a group of people.